Alexis-Bize/InfiniteMITM/docs/Override-Requests.md

 -   All changes are applied upon saving, so there is no need to restart **InfiniteMITM**.
 -   When changing the request `body`, the `Content-Length` header will be automatically recalculated.
+-   By default, only the overridden traffic will be displayed.
+This behavior can be changed in the `mitm.yaml` file.
+    -   Displaying `all` requests and responses may impact performance.
 -   Make sure not to send sensitive information (e.g., `X-343-Authorization-Spartan`) when altering the request `body`.
     - Example: https://github.com/Alexis-Bize/InfiniteMITM/blob/main/examples/surasia/mitm.yaml#L9